 He held professorships at Victoria University, Manchester, and the University College of Wales, Aberystwyth

 Lee's Shakespeare exists in two primary versions: the 40 vol. Renaissance and the 20 vol. Caxton, which is simply a doubling up reprint of the former in half the shelf space.

-He wrote on many subjects, including a biography of Queen Victoria and as co-editor of the DNB, a massive undertaking.
-He a biography of Shakespeare and created collotype facsimile eds. of F1. the Sonnets, Luc., &c.
+He wrote on many subjects, including a biography of Queen Victoria, and as co-editor of the DNB, a massive undertaking.
+He compiled a biography of Shakespeare and created collotype facsimile eds. of F1. the Sonnets, Luc., &c.

 As Lee was conceiving his facsimile editions, Porter and Clarke hit upon a concept that had not been much considered.
 Why not create an old-spellling edition of Shakespeare based primarily on the First Folio?
 A diplomatic transcript?
 They explain their rationale in the preface to the first volume.

 The first serial edition devoted to inexpensive single editions with a team of editors.
 In some ways, the foundation of twentieth-century Shakespeare scholarship.
 This page on the site accounts for it.

 There are two eds.
 The first, c.
 1917-28, 40 vols. under the general stewardship of C. F. Tucker Brooke, Willard Highley Durham, and Wilbur L Cross.
 The second was in a one vol. format as well (1954-60), general eds.
 Helge Kökeritz and Charles Tyler Prouty.
 Some vols. are available in the public domain.
 Each volume in both versions of the series has an individual editor.